How-To Guide #0 The All-Electric Home – Make a Plan!

 3. Electrify Everything

 Wherever equipment and appliances in your home use fossil fuels, they will need to be replaced with electric models.
 Electric “heat pump” equipment to heat and cool your home is now more cost-effective and appropriate for New England’s climate.
 Electric options are also available for appliances such as your water heater, clothes dryer, and stove/cooktop.
-Switching to energy-efficient, all-electric equipment and appliances powered by renewable electricity will go a long way toward reducing our climate emissions.
+Switching to energy-efficient, all-electric equipment, appliances and vehicles powered by renewable electricity will go a long way toward reducing our climate emissions.

 It can be challenging trying to understand all the factors to consider before making any progress toward electrification.
 These How-To Guides are geared to Brookline homes of various sizes and ownership, and include stories of neighbors who’ve switched to electric equipment.
 Guides that are currently available are numbered from simplest and least expensive upgrades, to those that may require more planning.